-Parking Brake (Electric)
+Electric Parking Brake

-If equipped with an electric handbrake, Electric Parking Brake (EPB), the switch is on the centre console for manual gearbox vehicles, or on the left side of the instrument panel for automatic transmission vehicles.
+The vehicle has an Electric Parking Brake (EPB).
+The switch for the EPB is on the instrument panel, to the left of the steering wheel.
 The EPB can always be activated, even if the ignition is off.
-To prevent draining the battery, avoid repeated cycles of the EPB when the engine is not running.
+To prevent draining the battery, avoid repeated cycles of the EPB system when the engine is not running.
 The system has a red handbrake status light and an amber handbrake warning light.
-See Parking Brake Light on page 5-17 and Service Electric Parking Brake Light on page 5-17.
+See Parking Brake Light on page 5-23 and Service Electric Parking Brake Light on page 5-23.
 There are also handbrake-related Driver Information Centre (DIC) messages.
-See Brake System Messages on page 5-31.
+See Brake System Messages on page 5-36.
 In case of insufficient electrical power, the EPB cannot be applied or released.